Mayank2004-25/Xchange-Currency-App/README.md

-Introducing our Currency Converter App – a dynamic blend of HTML, CSS, and JavaScript, fueled by API magic! 💱✨ Seamlessly convert currencies with an intuitive interface that's as stylish as it is functional.
+Introducing our Xchange Currency App – a dynamic blend of HTML, CSS, and JavaScript, fueled by API magic! 💱✨ Seamlessly convert currencies with an intuitive interface that's as stylish as it is functional.
 Powered by API keys, our app ensures real-time exchange rates for accurate and up-to-date conversions.

 How it works: